 While zip code specific comps are helpful, you may want to drill down even further.
 Look at recent sales on your street and in your neighborhood.

 There are costs with buying and selling a home.
 The rule of thumb is that it takes a few years to recoup your costs.
 However, it also depends on the market.

-Bortnick focuses on finding a home that’s the right fit for the right price.
+Focus on finding a home that’s the right fit for the rice price.

-Find a realtor you can trust.
+Find a Kansas City Realtor® you can trust.
 Don’t forget about your financial advisor.
 He will look at the home buying process through a completely different lens, helping you manage your short and long-term financial goals with the house of your dreams.

 Have you made one of these five home buying mistakes?
 What’s the biggest mistake you made purchasing a home?

 If you find this post valuable, why not share the wealth?

 We love to help people follow the Open Road to financial success through education, planning, and investing.